Lincoln-Cybernetics/Cellular-Explorer-Prototype/README.md

 This is a proof of concept prototype for a mixed-rules cellular automata program.
 To see what mixed rules can do, press the "demo" button and then the "Play/Pause" button.
 The "New Culture" button will generate an empty array of Conway's Game of Life.
 The "Randomize" button will set each cell's on/off state randomly.
 The "Clear" button sets all cells to the off state.
+Next to the "Play/Pause" button, there is a spinner that can set the speed of the automaton to one of four speeds.(Very Slow: 2000ms pause between iterations, Slow: 200ms, Fast: 20ms, and
-The "Edit State" button will allow you to turn cells on or off by clicking on them.
+ Very Fast: 20ms)  The "Edit State" button will allow you to turn cells on or off by clicking on them.
 Draging the mouse will invert the state of cells that are draged over while in the edit state mode.
 The "Edit Cells" button will allow you to change the ruleset of each cell by clicking or dragging the mouse.
 The spinner next to the "Edit Cells" button selects the type of cell that is created in the grid.